- Resources and references

 Tail bleeding normally requires the rats to be warmed in order to dilate the blood vessel prior to taking the sample.
 This may be stressful and can cause dehydration due to salivation, in addition to increasing metabolic rate, which may affect the experimental data.
 Restraining the rat for long periods of time in a restraint tube may also cause it to become hot, which will be stressful to the rat and may affect the blood parameters.
 View this technique below.

-An aseptic technique should be used.
-A local anaesthetic cream (e.g. EMLA cream) can be applied to the site 30 minutes prior to insertion of the catheter.
-The tail may need to be washed with diluted Hibiscrub (1%) in order to see the blood vessel.
+An appropriate aseptic technique should be used during the procedure.
+The tail may need to be washed in order to visualise the blood vessel.

 0.1 - 2.0 ml (normally 0.1 - 0.3 ml) can be taken per sample, and depending on the sample volume and consideration of the effects of repeated warming and restraint, no more than six samples in a two hour period or eight samples in a 24-hour period.

 The lateral tail vein is usually accessed approximately one-third along the length of the tail from the tail tip.
 Cannulation should not be attempted at the base of the tail, as this could result in a perivascular clot and inflammation that significantly reduces blood flow to the distal portion of the vessel.
 If cannulation is unsuccessful, direct venepuncture may be used as the alternative.
 The number of attempts to take any blood sample should be minimised (no more than three needle sticks in any one attempt).